xinwenfu/GenCyber/DigitalForensics/README.md

 Each file or directory stored within the directory is represented by a 32 byte entry in the table.
 Each entry records name, extension, attributes (archive, directory, hidden, read-only, system and volume), the date and time of creation, the address of the first cluster of the file/directory's data and finally the size of the file/directory.

 FILE is the region where actual files are stored on the partition.
 It can be observed the directory table and FAT together tell where file data is stored.
 The directory table indicates the first cluster occupied by the file.
 The corresponding cluster entry in the FAT tells the next cluster and so on.
+The last cluster has a special end of file (EOF) character that indicates the end of a chain of clusters occupied by the file.

 so let's look at the